 - Using MCT oil in homemade baked goods instead of coconut oil (sub out about 1/3 of the coconut oil for MCT oil instead)

-Don’t forget that just like with coconut oil being used for your hair, MCT oil is great for your skin and hair.
-MCT oil can be used in homemade teeth whitening treatments, moisturizer, lip balm, sunscreen, shaving cream, conditioner, facial masks, salt scrubs and essential oil blends.
+Don’t forget that just like with coconut oil on your body, MCT oil has benefits for your skin and hair, too.
+It can be used in homemade teeth whitening treatments, moisturizer, lip balm, sunscreen, shaving cream, conditioner, facial masks, salt scrubs and essential oil blends.

 - The difference between MCT oil and coconut oil is that MCT oil is more concentrated and contains different proportions of MCTs.
 While coconut oil certainly has MCTs in it, concentrated MCT oil is almost entirely MCTs.